AgentScarletFox/My-Journey/README.md

 Automated reminders
 Knowledge management
 Long-Term Goal

 Build a personal AI system that understands the structure of MY_JOURNEY.

-##📈 Tracking & Analytics
+📈 Tracking & Analytics

 Track progress across:

-Area
-Examples
+Area	Examples
-Academics
-Grades, exams, study hours
+📚 Academics	Grades, exams, study hours
-JEE
-Chapters, tests, PYQs
+🎯 JEE	Chapters, tests, PYQs
-Computer Science
-Courses, projects, coding
+💻 Computer Science	Courses, projects, coding
-AI
-Models, concepts, experiments
+🤖 AI	Models, concepts, experiments
-Projects
-Built, deployed, users
+🛠️ Projects	Built, deployed, users
-Research
-Papers, experiments
+🔬 Research	Papers, experiments
-Competitions
-Entries, rankings, awards
+🏆 Competitions	Entries, rankings, awards
-Leadership
-Roles, teams, events
+🧭 Leadership	Roles, teams, events
-Social Impact
-People helped, outcomes
+🌍 Social Impact	People helped, outcomes
-Reading
-Books, papers
+📖 Reading	Books, papers
-Writing
-Articles, essays
+✍️ Writing	Articles, essays
-Startup
-Products, users, revenue
+🚀 Startup	Products, users, revenue
-YouTube
-Videos, views, subscribers
+▶️ YouTube	Videos, views, subscribers
-Skills
-Level + evidence
+🧠 Skills	Level + evidence

 The purpose of tracking is not meaningless numbers.

 The purpose is to discover:

 What is improving?
 What is declining?
 What is working?
 What is not working?
 What should change?

-##🚫 Rules
+🚫 Rules
 Rule 1 — Capture, Don't Forget

 Important information goes into the system.

 Rule 2 — Evidence Matters

 Important achievements should have proof.

 Rule 3 — Build More Than You Consume

 Knowledge should eventually become action.

 Rule 4 — Don't Hide Failures

 Failures become lessons.

 Rule 5 — Avoid Duplication

 One piece of information should have one primary home.

 Rule 6 — Use the Inbox

 If something does not have an obvious location:

 00_COMMAND_CENTER/00_INBOX/

 Put it there first.

 Rule 7 — Archive Instead of Deleting

 Completed work becomes history.

 Rule 8 — Keep the System Simple

 The system should support life — not become the work itself.

-##🚦 Getting Started
+🚦 Getting Started

 Starting from zero?

-Step 1
+Step 1 — Open the Command Center
-Open:
 00_COMMAND_CENTER/

-Step 2
+Step 2 — Create Your Dashboard
-Create:
 MASTER_DASHBOARD

-Step 3
+Step 3 — Define Your Current State

 Write:

 Current Situation

 Long-Term Vision